rage/java-programming/data/part-2/1-problems-and-patterns.md

 <!-- ## Vaihtoehtoista toiminnallisuutta -->

-## Some Alternative Functionality
+## Conditional Logic

 <!-- Ongelmat sisältävät usein vaihtoehtoista toiminnallisuutta.
 Tällaisen toteuttamiseen käytetään ehtolauseita.
 Ehtolause alkaa `if`-komennosta, jota seuraa suluissa oleva lauseke.
 Lauseke evaluoituu joko todeksi tai epätodeksi.
 Mikäli lauseke evaluoituu todeksi, suoritetaan ehtolauseen lohko, joka on rajattuna aaltosuluilla. -->

-Problems often contain some alternative functionality, and in such case we use conditional statements.
+Problems often contain some conditional logic.
+In these instances we use conditional statements.
 A conditional statement starts with an `if` command followed by an expression in parentheses.
 The expression evaluates to either true or false.
 If it evaluates true, the following block delimited by curly brackets gets executed.

 <!-- ```java
 // jos luku on suurempi kuin viisi